Borrell urges EU to crack down on imports of Indian fuels made with Russian oil -FT | Headlines

 Borrell urges EU to crack down on imports of Indian fuels made with Russian oil -FT

-The European Union (EU) should crack down on India reselling Russian oil into Europe as refined fuels including diesel, the EU's high representative for foreign policy, Josep Borrell, said in an interview with the Financial Times.
-India has in the past year emerged as a top buyer of Russian oil, which has been rejected by Western nations amid sanctions against Russia for its invasion of Ukraine in February 2022.
+The European Union should crack down on India reselling Russian oil into Europe as refined fuels including diesel, the EU's high representative for foreign policy, Josep Borrell, said in an interview with the Financial Times.
+India has emerged in the past year as a top buyer of Russian oil following Moscow's invasion of Ukraine on Feb.
+24, 2022.

-India has in the past year emerged as a top buyer of Russian oil, which has been rejected by Western nations amid sanctions against Russia for its invasion of Ukraine in February 2022.
-Access to cheap Russian crude has boosted output and profits at Indian refineries, enabling them to export refined products competitively to Europe and take bigger market share.
+India has emerged in the past year as a top buyer of Russian oil following Moscow's invasion of Ukraine on Feb.
+24, 2022.
+Access to cheap Russian crude has boosted output and profits at Indian refineries, enabling them to export refined products competitively to Europe and take a bigger market share.
+Borrell will raise the issue with India's foreign minister, S Jaishankar, when they meet on Tuesday, he told the newspaper.

-"If diesel or gasoline is entering Europe ... coming from India and being produced with Russian oil, that is certainly a circumvention of sanctions and member states have to take measures," the bloc's chief diplomat said.
-"That India buys Russian oil, it's normal ...
-But if they use that in order to be a centre where Russian oil is being refined and by-products are being sold to us ... we have to act," Borrell said.
+"If diesel or gasoline is entering Europe ... coming from India and being produced with Russian oil, that is certainly a circumvention of sanctions and member states have to take measures," the EU's chief diplomat said.
+"That India buys Russian oil, it's normal...
+But if they use that in order to be a centre where Russian oil is being refined and by-products are being sold to us... we have to act," Borrell said.

+Indian refiners, which rarely bought Russian oil previously due to high transport costs, imported 970,000-981,000 bpd of it in 2022/23, accounting for more than a fifth of overall imports.
+Russia's largest oil producer Rosneft and top Indian refiner Indian Oil Corp have also signed a term deal to substantially increase and diversify oil grades delivered to India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)